abc579/simple-git-lfs-server/README.md

 - [X] Create HTTP server that supports POST requests.
 Library.
 - [X] Handle HTTP POST request and call a given function, i.e. batch_handler().
 - [X] Unpack the contents of the HTTP POST request in batch_handler().
-- [] Define my own request, status code, etc as an interface to the library.
 - [X] Define my own JSON class as an interface to the library.
-- [ ] Create the entity batch_response, this will store the actual response to the API call (/batch/objects).
+- [X] Create the entity batch_response, this will store the actual response to the API call (/batch/objects).

 # Milestones.

 - [X] Create an HTTP server and handle the batch API request on /objects/batch.
 Respond always with a 200 code status but with a JSON saying that the object was not found.
 - [X] Decode the request onto a JSON.
-- [] Decode that JSON into an object.
+- [X] Decode that JSON into an object.
-- [] Process a "download" operation.
+- [X] Process a "download" operation and return always not found for now.
+- [] Process multiple objects in the response.
+- [] Implement download operation.
+- [] Implement upload operation.
+- [] Refactor every part of the code that is using directly features of libraries.